List of Boeing B-17 Flying Fortress operators: Canada

-Colombia

 Denmark

 Danish airline DDL bought two B-17s from Sweden in 1945.
 One of these planes was transferred to the Danish Army Air Corps in 1948.

 France

 14 B-17 were used between 1946 and 1975 by the French IGN (Institut Géographique National) for aerial photography.
 One of them is still flying today after restoration as Pink Lady in 2010.
 It is now on static display à La Ferté-Alais.

 Iran

 One of Trans World Airlines B-17G was given to the Shah of Iran in 1947.

 Mexico

 The Mexican government revived several B-17Gs from the United States for internal policing and anti-mafia operations.

 South Africa

 One B-17G Flying Fortress "44-85718" was registered in South Africa while in service with the Institut Géographique National between 1965 - 1966 performing geographical survey operations.
 It was registered as ZS-EEC in February 1965 and operated from Pretoria until its return to Creil, France in August 1966.
 It is currently flying in the United States as Thunderbird with the Lone Star Flight Museum in Galveston, Texas.